Association for Social and Environmental Development

 The Association for Social and Environmental Development (ASED) is an Indian non-profit organisation headquartered in Kolkata, West Bengal, India and registered under Section 25 of the Indian Companies Act.
 It promotes nature conservation and an ecologically resilient society, and undertakes programmes for school students.

 ASED has worked with over 200 schools across the country.
 It has three flagship programmes, the "Green Rhinos" programme, "Nature Smart" and "Nature Club".
-These programmes are conducted under the guidance of the Chief Executive Officer, Diti Mookherjee, a Fulbright-Nehru Fellow for Environmental Leadership.
+These programmes are conducted under the guidance of the chief executive officer, Diti Mookherjee, a Fulbright-Nehru Fellow for Environmental Leadership.

 History

 Founded by Diti Mookherjee and Rekha Basu on 7 September 2001, the Association for Social and Environmental Development (ASED) was established in order to actively engage youth in nature conservation in a sustained manner.

 Programmes

 Green Rhinos

 Launched in April 2012, the Green Rhinos programme envisions the existence of an Earth in which the youth, acting as a community, adopts a lifestyle which is ecologically resilient in nature.
 The programme hopes to fulfil the above objective through the creation of youth nature leaders involved in nature conversation through a transformational leadership process.

-The success of various biodiversity-related projects conducted by the Association for Social and Environmental Development extending from 2004-2010 convinced the Chief Executive Officer of the organisation, Diti Mookherjee, to initiate a structured programme which would involve the active participation of students to develop their own projects relating to conservation.
+The success of various biodiversity-related projects conducted by the Association for Social and Environmental Development extending from 2004 to 2010 convinced the chief executive officer of the organisation, Diti Mookherjee, to initiate a structured programme which would involve the active participation of students to develop their own projects relating to conservation.
 Thus, supported by the Rufford Foundation, the Green Rhinos programme was established in several schools in the Sundarbans in 2012 after which it was extended to Kolkata, Delhi, Orissa, and Hisar as well to include a total of 17 schools.